 5. Consignments.
 Subsection (a)(4) is new.
 This Article applies to every "consignment.
-The term, as defined in Section 9-102, [2-102] (reproduced in the Appendix), includes many "true consignments (i.e., bailments for the purpose of sale).
+The term, as defined in Section [2-102] (reproduced in the Appendix), includes many "true consignments (i.e., bailments for the purpose of sale).
 The term "consignment also includes a "sale or return, as defined in Section [2-406] (also reproduced in the Appendix).

 Under common law, creditors of a bailee are unable to reach the interest of the bailor (in the consignment case, the consignor-owner).
 Like the former Article, this Article changes the common-law result; however, it does so in a different manner.
-For purposes of determining the rights and interests of third-party creditors of, and purchasers of the goods from, the consignee, but not for other purposes, such as remedies of the consignor, the consignee acquires under this Article whatever rights and title the consignor is defined to be a security interest, see Section 9-315A.
+For purposes of determining the rights and interests of third-party creditors of, and purchasers of the goods from, the consignee, but not for other purposes, such as remedies of the consignor had or had power to transfer.
+See Section 9-315A.
 The interest of a consignor is defined to be a security interest, see Section 1-201(37) (reproduced in the Appendix), more specifically, a purchase money security interest in the consignee's inventory.
 See Section 9-104(b).
 Thus, the rules pertaining to lien creditors, buyers, and attachment, perfection, and priority of competing security interests apply to consigned goods.
-The relationship between the consignor and consignee is left to other law.
-In particular, consignors have no duties under Part 6.
-See Section 9-601(d).